Is Taroko Gorge Open? What to Know for Visiting in 2026

 Mt.
 Qilai is one of the hikes that has reopened in Taroko NP, but it is nowhere near Taroko Gorge

 In other words, Hehuanshan is technically in Taroko National Park, but it is a long way from Taroko Gorge.
-Most people reach Hehuanshan from Taichung or Cingjing Farm, NOT from Hualien.
+Most people reach Hehuanshan from Taichung or Cingjing Farm, NOT from Hualien, although it is now possible to drive there from the Hualien side again.

 A pebble beach in Hualien called Qixingtan with a purplish cloudy sky